 CAVALIER COUNTY TAX DIRECTOR’S OFFICE

 To qualify as an Active farmer, you must verify that 66 percent or more of your total annual gross income comes from farming activities.
-You can verify income using your 2019 or 2020 income.
-Please click on the correct tax year form below, and submit it to our office by March 31.
-If you qualified in 2020 as an Active Farmer, then you only need to fill out the Application Form.
-If you did not qualify in 2020, then you will need to fill out the Application Form and either the 2019 or 2020 Statement of Farm Gross Income.
+You can verify income using your 2020 or 2021 income.
+Please click on the correct tax year form below, and submit it to our office by March 31, 2022.
+To qualify as an Active farmer for 2022, you will need to fill out the Application Form, and either the 2020 or 2021 Statement of Farm Gross Income.

 The homestead property tax credit is a North Dakota property tax credit that reduces the property taxes of eligible individuals.
 Eligibility requirements: